IPod Touch (1st generation): Software

 It fully supports iPhone OS 1 to iPhone OS 3, though it received different features at different times from the first-generation iPhone.
 It also did not have the iPod app as it was an iPod, and instead had the Music app for playing music and podcasts, with a separate Videos app to watch videos.
 It also received the iTunes Store app before the iPhone did - the first-generation iPod touch received the iTunes Store app on launch with iPhone OS 1.1 on September 14, 2007, while the first-generation iPhone received the iTunes Store app on September 27, 2007, with the release of iPhone OS 1.1.1.
 It also had Calendar, Clock, Calculator, and Photos apps preinstalled.

-The iPhone OS 2.0 update introduced the App Store, but unlike the iPhone, it was not available for free.
+The iPhone OS 2.0 update introduced the App Store, but unlike the iPhone, it was not available for free, instead costing $9.95 to upgrade from 1.1.x. iPhoneOS 3.0 continued to cost $9.95, but the price was lowered to $4.95 when iPhoneOS 3.1 came out.
 Free iOS updates were not available on the iPod touch until iOS 4, which is not supported on this model.

 An unofficial port of Android 2.3 Gingerbread called iDroid supports the first-generation iPod touch.

 Emulation

-In December 2022, Internet user Martijn de Vos, also known as devos50 has reverse engineered this device to successfully create a QEMU emulation of this device, running iPhone OS 1.0.
+In December 2022, Internet user Martijn de Vos, also known as devos50, has reverse engineered this device to successfully create a QEMU emulation of this device, running iPhone OS 1.0.